Asymptotic stability of solitons to 1D Nonlinear Schrodinger Equations in subcritical case: Introduction

 There are two main difficulties in the establishment of (\ref{4}).
-The first is how to give a proper definition of $H(\alpha)^{s/2}$.
-We notice that it is not a trivial thing, since $H(\alpha)$ is not an m-accertive operator, and more importantly, zero is its eigenvalue.
+The first is how to give a proper definition of $\mathcal{H}(\alpha)^{\frac{s}{2}}$.
+We notice that it is not trivial since $\mathcal{H}(\alpha)$ is not selfadjoint.
 The second difficulty is how to prove (\ref{4}).
-A similar estimate for Schr\"odinger operator is given in \cite{CGV} by inverse scattering theory.
-There are two key differences in our case.
-First, in \cite{CGV}, no discrete spectrum occurs, however, $H(\alpha)$ enjoys four dimensional generalized eigenfunction space.
-Second, $H(\alpha)$ corresponds to the inhomogeneous Sobolev space.
-Although the last difference leads to a faster decay, the first distinction makes the problem more difficult.
+A similar estimate for Schr\"odinger operators is given in \cite{CGV} by the inverse scattering theory.
+This may not work for our $\mathcal{H}(\alpha)$ since it is not selfadjoint and no inverse scattering is available for it.
+To overcome aforementioned difficulties, we rely heavily on the functional calculus techniques.
+Specifically speaking, the fractional power of $\mathcal{H}(\alpha)$ is defined via Dunford-Schwartz type integral with a properly chosen integral contour (see formula (\ref{20}) ).
+We emphasize again the fractional power is defined for $\mathcal{H}(\alpha)$ rather than ${H}(\alpha)$ itself.
+Thus we need to separate the discrete spectrum part from the solution and study the modulation equations.
+To get (\ref{4}), we translate the problem to the corresponding estimate of the inverse of $\mathcal{H}(\alpha)^{\frac{s}{2}}$ which finally reduces to estimates of resolvent $(H(\alpha)-\lambda)^{-1}$.
+When $\lambda$ is sufficiently large, we apply a perturbation technique to obtain the decay of the resolvent $(\lambda-H(\alpha))^{-1}$.